hossein-shayesteh/v2ray-config/README.md

 2. Tap the menu icon (usually three dots in the top-right corner).
 3. Select **"Subscription Settings"** or **"Manage Subscription"**.
 4. Tap **"Add Subscription"**.
-5. Paste the subscription URL from this repository into the URL field.
+5. Paste the subscription URL from the corresponding link above into the URL field.
 6. Save and then refresh/update the subscription to load the server list.

-## Obtaining the Subscription URL

-The subscription URL is provided in the repository files.
-You can find it in [**V2RayConfigs**](https://raw.githubusercontent.com/hossein-shayesteh/v2ray-config/refs/heads/main/V2RayConfigs).

-## Updating Servers

-To update the server list:

-- **V2RayN:** Right-click on the tray icon and select **"Subscribe" > "Update Subscription"**.
-- **V2RayNG:** Go to **Subscription Settings**, then **Update** or **Refresh** the subscription.

-Your client will fetch and apply any new or modified server configurations automatically.

 ## Contributing